CullosK/MeXE402_Midterm_Cullos_Kristina-Verroya_Patrick/README.md

 ## Dataset used in Linear Regression
 * The data used in Logistic Regression is named **"customer_churn_dataset-testing-master.csv"** and later renamed to **"logistic.csv"**.
-* The original data consist of 64,735 rows and 12 rows.
+* The original data consists of 64,735 rows and 12 rows.
-* The Following Columns are removed to the dataset: Customer Id, Gender, Subscription Type, and Contract Length.
+* The Following Columns are removed from the dataset: Customer ID, Gender, Subscription Type, and Contract Length.
 ![alt text](<Image Resources/Logistic Image Resources/logistic_removed.png>)
 * After the process, the data set used consist of **64,735 rows and 8 rows.**

 # Project Objectives
-* To create a machine learning model using linear regression model with and R-squared between 0.50 to 0.99 .
+* To create a machine learning model using a linear regression model with an R-squared between 0.50 to 0.99.
-* To create a machine learning model using logistic regression model with at least 75% Accuracy.
+* To create a machine learning model using a logistic regression model with at least 75% Accuracy.
 * To analyze the importance of each individual variable to the outcome of linear and logistic model prediction,

 # Methodology